expo/expo/docs/versions/v14.0.0/introduction/faq.md

 With Expo, you don't need Xcode or Android Studio.
 You just write JavaScript using whatever text editor you are comfortable with (Atom, vim, emacs, Sublime, VS Code, whatever you like).
 You can run XDE (our desktop software) on Mac, Windows, and Linux.

-Here are some of the things  gives you out of the box that work right away:
+Here are some of the things Expo gives you out of the box that work right away:

 -   **Support for iOS and Android**

     You can use apps written in Expo on both iOS and Android right out of the box.
 You don't need to go through a separate build process for each one.
-Just open any Expo app in the Expo CLient app from the App Store on either iOS or Android (or in a simulator or emulator on your computer).
+Just open any Expo app in the Expo Client app from the App Store on either iOS or Android (or in a simulator or emulator on your computer).

 -   **Push Notifications**